Schedule: Wednesday and Saturday at 5pm

 Schedule: Sunday, Tuesday, and Thursday at 5pm

 Big Island Luaus are not possible for cruise ship passengers in port in Kona unless the ship is spending the night there.
 NCL passengers have their best opportunity to do a luau on Maui and you can find access to this information on our Maui Luau page.

 Which luau to attend on the Big Island?
 Well, things are getting pretty interesting in the luau scene on the Big Island.

-The luau that is creating all the buzz lately is the Gathering of the Kings at the Fairmont Orchid.
-We just attended this relatively new luau and enthusiatically recommend it to our clients.
+The luau that is currently creating a lot of buzz is the Gathering of the Kings at the Fairmont Orchid.
+We just attended this relatively new luau and enthusiastically recommend it to our clients.
 The buffet is lavish and diverse, fusing creative cuisine with the traditional flavors of Polynesia.
-The show is really well done; traditional dances from these cultures are presented, and in between the traditional dance is more contemporary dance that ties the plot line of the show together (sort of Cirque du Soleil-esque but without all the flying).
-Of course the show finale and crowd favorite is the fire knife dancer.
-All in all it's the best luau experience on the Big Island.
-Get your reservations early, especially if you'd like to sit in the front reserved seating section.
+The show is really well done; traditional dances from these cultures are presented, and in between the traditional dances are more contemporary dances that ties the plot line of the show together (sort of Cirque du Soleil-esque but without all the flying).
+Of course, the show finale and crowd favorite is the fire knife dancer.
+All in all it’s the best luau experience on the Big Island.
+Get your reservations early, especially if you’d like to sit in the front reserved seating section.

 If you are staying north of the airport, you don’t want to drive all the way into town when the best luau choices are close by.
 If you are staying south of the airport in Kailua-Kona, you might consider the drive to the Gathering of the Kings.
 If you aren’t up for the drive, get reserved seating at the Island Breeze Luau.